eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/annotation.md

 ## Usage

-The annotation is applied to the annotation type class defintion:
+The annotation is applied to the annotation type class definition:

 <!-- try: -->
     final annotation class Example()